 - Drop dough by rounded tablespoons onto the lined cookie sheets.
 Bake for 8-10 minutes, or until the edges are just golden brown.
 If necessary, rotate pan partially through baking time to ensure even baking.

 - Cool for 5 minutes on the cookie sheet, then transfer cookies to a wire rack to cool completely.
-Store in a covered container.
+Store in an airtight container.

 LOL, “any cookie fresh out of the oven” is my favorite too! 😉